 2016 Annual Report

-The new report highlights the emerging coherence of IME over the last year, with the IME's impact being strongly felt across the local, state, national, and global levels.
+The 2016 Annual Report highlights the emerging coherence of IME over the last year, with the IME's impact being strongly felt across the local, state, national, and global levels.

 15 IME Faculty

 184 Undergraduates enrolled in IME courses

 48 percent of total grant funding from non-federal sources

 13 Invention disclosures filed in preparation for patent filing